arneBersch/Zoeglfrex/docs/reference.md

 > ```
 > Position -
 > ```
-> If you use this syntax, the Position will be tracked in the next Cues until a Blocked Cue or a Cue where the Group holds a different Position.
+> If you use this syntax while Tracking is enabled, the Position will be tracked in the next Cues until a Blocked Cue or a Cue where the Group holds a different Position.

 ### Cue Attribute 5 Set (Raws)
 This command sets the Raws of the selected Groups in the selected Cues: